APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 - Whether this is common practice is unknown, but an SCU fraternity is apparently currently using this practice.

-- Another fraternity (or the same one can't remember), who is known for having, "the hottest guys," is also known for using date rape drugs.
+- Another fraternity (it is a different fraternity than the record book frat), who is known for having, "the hottest guys," is also known for using date rape drugs.
 Which apparently is considered "ironic" given it is joked that they should need them the least.

 - Apparently last year (2023) "welcome week" was "when it was bad" verbatim

+- 40 or so cases of drugging and assault

+- She doesn't know whether it is the same roofie frat as a couple years before

 - Meanwhile in 2021, when protests broke out, and students demonstrated to raise awareness and condemn administrative bias, the administration's rebuttal was a he said, she said claim---assaults were not actually occurring because reports were not being made.

 - This shows the administrator's complete lack of policy research, as research shows that barriers to reporting are a major issue in holding offending students accountable.

+- Some of the policy site blog posts---

 https://crimlawandpolicy.wordpress.com/2022/04/06/arrested-development-how-the-law-fails-to-protect-students-off-campus/